 Initially, your cat may be tentative to the presence of this new element to your home.
-So be patient and reward to reinforce positive interactions until she gets the hang of it.
+So be patient and reward to reinforce positive interactions until he or she gets the hang of it.

 Have you put your spin on a scratch post or surface for your cat?
-Share it with our True Nature community on Facebook.
+Share it with our Purina ONE® Cats community on Facebook.

 Or gather more inspiration for your own DIY projects for your cat on our Pinterest board.

 For other ideas for bringing enrichment to your cat’s day, check out the Purina ONE® Cat Journal.